leekokhow/MLOpsPy/README.md

 ### References

-- Read this [MLOps with Azure ML](https://github.com/microsoft/MLOpsPython) before you proceed.
+- Read [MLOps with Azure ML](https://github.com/microsoft/MLOpsPython) before you proceed.
+- Read [Bring your own code with the MLOpsPython repository template](https://github.com/microsoft/MLOpsPython/blob/master/docs/custom_model.md) to create your own custom model (which is what I did for this example).

 ### Setup steps for this example